pieeg-club/EEGwithRaspberryPI/README.md

 Alpha wave detection eyes open, eyes closed
 ![alt tag](https://github.com/Ildaron/EEGwithRaspberryPI/blob/master/Supplementary%20files/Fig.11.alpha.bmp "general view")​
 #### Description of the code
 Python script dont allow reading data from ADS1299 with the frequency of 250 Hz.
-Necessary to use .c or .cpp scripts for reading data in real-time and python for signal processing and vialuzation.
+Necessary to use .c or .cpp scripts for reading data in real-time and python for signal processing and visualization.